johnhuang1225/my-learning-record/Node.js/Notes/Module & Constructor in Node.md

 ## Module & Constructor in Node

 There are two ways to add methods to a constructor.
+(Object Constructor Pattern)

 1. First is using `prototype`.